Older Women’s Housing Project

 WPI’s CEO, Jeanette Large, said “This is a preventative approach where women avoid exhausting their savings on expensive private rents and will not have to contend with unstable and often highly inappropriate housing in the private rental market.
 They will pay an income-based rent and will not become homeless or need more costly social housing in the future.
 They can access a home that is high-quality and accessible, allowing them to age in place.
 It’s not a solution for all women – many do not have the savings to invest – but innovative solutions are needed to stem the rising tide of older women’s homelessness.”

-This project is generously funded by Lord Mayor’s Charitable Foundation, Gandel Philanthropy, Homes for Homes and the Mercy Foundation.
+This project is generously funded by Lord Mayor’s Charitable Foundation, Gandel Foundation, Homes for Homes and the Mercy Foundation.
 An independent evaluation will be carried out with funding from Ian Potter Foundation and Westpac Foundation with a view to expanding the project and offering this style of housing more widely.
+We also received generous support from Studio Bright, Brickworks, Bluescope Steel, ULS Group and Eckersley Garden Architecture.

 Eligibility criteria apply.
 Please download the Project Outline or Frequently Asked Questions for more detailed information.
 If you are interested in submitting a registration of interest, please email [email protected]